Mtg2code/RISC-V-BASED-MYTH/README.md

 #  RISC-V-Based MYTH Workshop

 This repository documents my hands-on learning journey through the [RISC-V MYTH Workshop](https://www.vlsisystemdesign.com/myth/), conducted by **VLSI System Design (VSD)** and **Redwood EDA**.
-Over five  days, I learned to build a pipelined RISC-V CPU, starting from C programming and ending with RTL simulation using TL-Verilog.
+I learned to build a pipelined RISC-V CPU, starting from C programming and ending with RTL simulation using TL-Verilog on the MakerChip IDE.

-## 📌 Introduction
+##  Introduction

 The RISC-V MYTH Workshop was a deep dive into microprocessor architecture and implementation.
 I started by writing basic C programs and simulating them with the RISC-V Spike simulator.
 Then, I gradually transitioned to understanding number systems and RISC-V assembly.
 Eventually, I moved into RTL hardware design using TL-Verilog on the Makerchip platform, where I constructed a complete pipelined CPU from the ground up.